18 Famous First Photographs in History: From the Oldest Photo Ever to the World’s First Instagram

 First aerial photograph, 1860 (Photo: James Wallace Black & Samuel Archer King, Public domain)

 In the age of drones, aerial photography is often taken for granted, but this 1860 image actually pioneered the technique.
-Showing Boston from over 2,000 feet in the air, this aerial photograph was taken by James Wallace Black and Samuel Archer King.
+Showing Boston from over 2,000 feet in the air, this aerial photograph was taken by James Wallace Black and Samuel Archer King from a hot air balloon.

 Unfortunately, the first aerial image, which was taken by French photographer and balloonist Gaspard-Félix Tournachon, has been lost.